Who Was Lee Iacocca?

 "I was raised to give back.
 I was born to immigrant parents and was fortunate to become successful at an early age." - Lee Iacocca

-Climbing the Ranks at Ford
+Climbing the Ranks at Ford and the Mustang

 Iacocca's engineering degree landed him a job at the Ford Motor Company in 1946.
 He soon left engineering for sales, where he excelled, then worked in product development.
 Iacocca also moved up the ranks at Ford, becoming a vice president and general manager of the Ford division by 1960.
-One of Iacocca’s accomplishments was helping to bring the iconic Mustang—an affordable, stylish sports car—to the market in 1964.
+One of Iacocca’s accomplishments was helping to bring the iconic Mustang — an affordable, stylish sports car — to the market in 1964.